carbon-language/carbon-lang/flang/documentation/Calls.md

 1. deferred-shape array (so `ALLOCATABLE` or `POINTER`)
 1. derived type with any non-constant `LEN` parameter
 1. procedure pointer result (when the interface must be explicit)

+A `CHARACTER` function that can be called with an implicit interface is passed its result length as an additional value argument in case it might be defined as assumed-length `CHARACTER(*)`.

 Storage for a function call's result is allocated by the caller when
 possible: the result is neither `ALLOCATABLE` nor `POINTER`,